 - The Pinecone

-- The Pio Clementino Gallery- The collection of classical statues you will see in these galleries were started back at the beginning of the 16th century by Pope Julius II.
-The name of the gallery is due however to a much later date for popes Clement XIV(1769-1774) and Pius VI (1775-1799 who created the current galleries you will walkthrough.
-Much of the artwork here was taken by Napoleon, but after his defeat was brought back to the Museum.
+The collection of classical statues you will see in these galleries was started at the beginning of the 16th century by Pope Julius II.
+The gallery is named, however, for popes from a much later date: Clement XIV(1769-1774) and Pius VI (1775-1799), who created the current galleries you’ll walk through.
+Much of the artwork here was taken by Napoleon and returned to the Museum after his defeat.
+Be sure to see:

 - Apollo Belvedere